orenis1/comparing-wifi-usage/readme.md

 Or do they?
 Maybe everyone has datasets about wifi and coffee.
 Let's find out.
 And to keep things simple, let's just start with wifi.
+I want to find out **which portals have data about wifi locations and usage** and then to **connect these datasets to each other** in a meaningful way.

+This article explains how I went about that.
+I see this endeavour as a prototype of some [grand plans]() to automate the discovery and linking of related datasets, but you can also see this as a tutorial on connecting open data from different portals in R.

 ## Finding related datasets
+I tried to find all the datasets about wifi locations and usage.
+I just did some simple text searches.

-I flipped through a few pages of OpenPrism and came up with these datasets of public wifi usage.
+I flipped through a few pages of [OpenPrism]() and came up with these datasets of public wifi usage.

 * https://data.ny.gov/Social-Services/Public-Pay-Telephone-Wifi-Metrics/2zez-gixy?
 * http://parisdata.opendatasoft.com/explore/dataset/utilisations_mensuelles_des_hotspots_paris_wi-fi/